JacquesCarette/Drasil/code/stable/projectile/SRS/mdBook/src/SecSysContext.md

 The interaction between the product and the user is through an application programming interface.
 The responsibilities of the user and the system are as follows:

 - User Responsibilities
-  - Provide initial conditions of the physical state of the motion and the input data related to the Projectile, ensuring no errors in the data entry.
+  - Provide initial conditions of the physical state of the motion and the input data related to the Projectile Motion Analysis, ensuring no errors in the data entry.
   - Ensure that consistent units are used for input variables.
   - Ensure required [software assumptions](./SecAssumps.md#Sec:Assumps) are appropriate for any particular problem input to the software.
 - Projectile Responsibilities